Yash22222/Ontology-Driven-Geospatial-Data-Integration-and-Visualization/README.md

 ### Ontology-Driven Integration and Visual Analytics for Geospatial Data

 The project employs ontology-driven techniques to annotate and integrate geospatial data.
 This approach enhances the semantic understanding and visualization of spatial data.
-By linking RDF entities with spatial features, the project demonstrates a comprehensive method for ontology-driven data integration and visual analytics.
+The project demonstrates a comprehensive method for ontology-driven data integration and visual analytics by linking RDF entities with spatial features.

 ## Data Sources